 Guernsey, Herm, Jethou, Brecqhou and, for 16 years, working one day a week in Alderney.
 Listening to people from every walk of life; from Brecqhou Castle to caravans; in the prison; on boats.
 Rented houses and privately owned houses.
 Every States estate and most GHA estates.
 Meeting people where they live.

-Pride of Guernsey Awards
+ride of Guernsey Awards

-I was nominated in the first year of the Awards for making a difference in the community as a health visitor and again in 2023 for my contribution to the support of families with children with additional needs.
+as nominated in the first year of the Awards making a difference in the community a health visitor and again in 2023 for my ntribution to the support of families with children with additional needs.